Photo: WFP/ Hebatallah Munassar/2022

 Civil War

-Decades of civil war in Yemen have displaced 4.5 million people displaced from their homes and and pushed 17 million people into acute hunger.
+Decades of civil war in Yemen have displaced 4.5 million people displaced from their homes and and pushed over 17 million people into acute hunger.
 Conflict destroys lives, uproots communities and wrecks food systems, making it the primary cause of hunger.

 Poverty